How to Immigrate from Indonesia to Canada

 - Prescription glasses (if applicable); and

-- Previous medical reports that involves any pre-existing medical conditions
+- Previous medical reports that involve any pre-existing medical conditions

 Please note that the medical exam report will only be valid for one year, otherwise you will need to re-apply for another one during your application process.